niharikasrivatsa/Projectify/README.md

 # Projectify

 ## Overview
-Projectify is a *super cool slay girlboss* app that was sparked at a hackathon we randomly decided to participate in (*we <3 WIE*).
+Projectify is a *super cool slay girlboss* app that was born at a hackathon we randomly decided to participate in (*we <3 WIE*).
 "**What is Projectify?**" you ask?
 Well, Projectify is a mobile app (*work in progress #manifesting*) that connects high school girls looking to work on side projects with others.
 Through the app they can find side project inspiration, share their **GRAND** project ideas, meet people to work with on the projects, and earn accomplishments badges to build their professional portfolio.